Kenneth Jones

 Synopsis

-In the Great Plains of Nebraska, two actresses of a certain age are returning to their dying hometown.
-Jane’s in from L.A. to check up on her ailing mother, Alma.
-Andrea’s back from New York to bury her father.
-In the quiet of the middle of nowhere — and with two local men, a handsome neighbor and a rough-and-ready laborer, capturing their attention — the old friends navigate feelings about lost parents, thwarted aspirations and what it means to be successful, leading to a showdown between Jane and her homespun mother.
-A hope-filled, music-kissed, tears-and-laughter love letter to small towns and big dreams, parents and children, the itch to move away, the urge to be creative, and the ache — and joy — of coming home.
+Two fortysomething actresses have returned to their once-thriving hometown in rural Nebraska.
+Jane’s in from L.A. to check on her ailing mom, Alma.
+Andrea’s back from New York City to bury her father.
+Distracted by two charismatic local men — a handsome widower and a rough-and-ready laborer — the old friends navigate complicated feelings about their careers, love, and loss, leading to an overdue showdown between Jane and her mother.
+HOLLYWOOD, NEBRASKA is a hope-filled, tears-and-laughter comedy about small towns and big dreams, parents and children, the urge to be creative, and the ache — and joy — of coming home.

 From the Playwright: Unlike my plays TWO HENRYS, ALABAMA STORY, TENNESSEE WILLIAMS DRANK HERE and CIRCA 1976, this one doesn’t have threads of social justice woven into it.
-It's a sadness-streaked Chekhovian family comedy about show people looking in the mirror and trying to figure out who they are in a time of personal crossroads.
+It's a sadness-streaked family comedy about show people looking in the mirror and trying to figure out who they are in a time of personal crossroads.
 One audience member at a talkback asked, "What's at stake for the main character, Jane?"
 My answer was, "Everything!"
 An L.A. actress in her forties is often an invisible creature, and Jane is trying to figure out where she fits in the world, professionally, personally, romantically.
 The past and present collide in her hometown, a place where "dying" things are constantly referenced.
 It's ultimately a hope-filled play about living — and what it means to live a "creative life."

 *